AURAK’s three-day National Day celebration honors ‘unity, resilience and progress’ of UAE

-(MENAFN- Communicate Gulf) In an outstanding display of loyalty to the UAE, the American University of Ras Al Khaimah (AURAK) hosted an array of performances and events during three days of celebrations from November 25 to 27 marking the 53rd UAE National Day.
+(MENAFN- Communicate Gulf) RAS AL KHAIMAH, UAE, November 29, 2024: In an outstanding display of loyalty to the UAE, the American University of Ras Al Khaimah (AURAK) hosted an array of performances and events during three days of celebrations from November 25 to 27 marking the 53rd UAE National Day.

 Guest of Honour, Her Highness Sheikha Hana bint Juma Al Majid, attended the celebrations on the second day and participated in an open forum with faculty, staff, and students.
 She was welcomed by AURAK President, Dr. David A. Schmidt, First Lady, Ms. Yuchun Schmidt, and Dr. Khaledah Almansoori, Community and Cultural Liaison, AURAK.